COVID-19 pandemic in Indonesia: Stimulus policy

+Phase 1

-To reduce the impact of COVID-19 pandemic to the national economy, the government released a IDR 10.3 trillion stimulus policy to the tourism sector, in the form of ticket price discounts and restaurant tax deductions.
+To reduce the impact of COVID-19 pandemic to the national economy, on 25 February, the government released an IDR 10.3 trillion stimulus policy to the tourism sector, in the form of ticket price discounts and restaurant tax deductions.
 The IDR 10.3 trillion budget is given to provide discounted airplane ticket prices for 10 tourist destinations, such as Batam, Denpasar, Yogyakarta, Labuan Bajo, Lombok, Malang, Manado, Lake Toba (Silangit Airport), Tanjung Pandan, and Tanjungpinang, which applies from March to May 2020.
 Ticket prices for low-cost airlines are discounted by 50%, medium-service by 48%, and full-service by 45%.
 Specifically for this ticket price discount, the stimulus fund comes from the IDR 444.39 billion state budget (APBN) for a discounted value of 30% and 25% of passengers per flight.
-Additionally, there were additional IDR 100 billion ticket discounts paid by Angkasa Pura I and Angkasa Pura II and IDR 260 billion PT Pertamina (Persero) paid through jet fuel price discounts, so the total ticket price stimulus was IDR 960 billion, so that the ticket price could be discounted by 50%.
+Additionally, there were additional IDR 100 billion ticket discounts paid by Angkasa Pura I and Angkasa Pura II and IDR 260 billion PT Pertamina paid through jet fuel price discounts, so the total ticket price stimulus was IDR 960 billion, so that the ticket price could be discounted by 50%.

-The stimulus in the form of restaurant taxes was borne by the central government was also provided to the tune of IDR 3.3 trillion.
+The stimulus in the form of restaurant taxes borne by the central government was also provided amounting IDR 3.3 trillion.
 Thus, there was no restaurant tax in the ten tourist destinations above, but as compensation, the local government were to be given a grant from the central government.

+Phase 2

+On 14 March. the government released an IDR 22.9 trillion stimulus policy.
+Among other policies, the government will bear 100% of the income tax of workers in the manufacturing sector with income up to IDR 17 million/month.
+This tax will be borne by the government or 6 months, from April to September, so the government will spend IDR 8,6 trillion.

+Besides fiscal stimus, the government also provided nonfiscal stimulus such as simplification of health certificates and V-legals, and reduction of export restrictions and prohibitions of 749 HS codes (443 fishery commodity HS codes and 306 logging industry HS codes).
+Simplifications as well as reduction of restrictions and prohibitions of raw material imports were also given to producers of steel, alloys, industrial salt, and powdered sugar.
+735 export-import companies deemed reputable were given export-import process accelerations through automatic response and approval as well as write-off of surveyor reports.
+There were also general improvement and acceleration of export-import process service and supervision through the national logistics system.